-I am coming up on a year for working for Qkids and I think it’s about time that I came up with a pros and cons list of working for this particular ESL company.
+I am on two years (updated) of working for Qkids and I was able to come up and consistently update a pros and cons list of working for this particular ESL company.

 Most of us who are trying to work from home are looking for legit, well-paying companies to work for.
 I am still applying to some and I will post updates and opinions on those companies as time goes on.

 Until then, I recommend that you let me help you with your online ESL job search.

 Just head on over to https://thehomepreneurs.teachable.com/ to sign up for the course.
 Each section has videos and downloadable PDFs for you to print.